- Sit on bench or chair with low pulley to side. Attach cable

 of rotation is relative to movement of hip, or thigh, not bent

 leg.
-For example, in this exercises, internal
+For example, in this exercise, internal

 rotation of hip causes front of thigh to turn inward despite